Black Pepper Cream Gravy

 Frequently Asked Questions

 Whisk, whisk, and then whisk some more.
-Lumpy gravy is typically the result of not whisking enough or consistently.
+Lumpy gravy is typically the result of not whisking enough or not whisking consistently.
 The second reason gravy might be lumpy is adding the milk to the flour too quickly, so slowly add the milk to the roux as you whisk.

 Cream gravy is made with a milk or cream base and a white roux, while brown gravy uses a meat or vegetable stock base and a brown roux, giving it a darker color and richer flavor.